markjprice/cs9dotnet5-extras/raspberry-pi-ubuntu64/README.md

-# Using a Raspberry Pi 400 with Ubunutu Desktop 64-bit
+# Using a Raspberry Pi 400 with Ubuntu Desktop 64-bit

 ![Raspberry Pi 400 with Ubuntu Desktop 64-bit and Visual Studio Code](assets/raspberry-pi-vscode-groovy-gorilla.jpg)